viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 <img src="../img/ai-integration/3emotion.png"  style="float:right;margin-right:150px;margin-left: 20px;" alt="Emotion wheel." title="Emotion wheel." width="220" />

-If you are 3D printing the servo disc, [download the STL file](https://github.com/viam-labs/tutorial-openai-integration/blob/main/servo_disc_large.stl) from the tutorial repository and print it.
+If you are 3D printing the servo disc, [download the STL file](https://github.com/viam-labs/tutorial-openai-integration/blob/main/servo_disc_large.stl) and print it.
 Attach the servo disc to the servo by fitting it to the servo's output spline.

 Now, download and print the [emoji wheel](https://github.com/viam-labs/tutorial-openai-integration/blob/main/3emotion.png) with a color, or black and white printer.